Page Banner

 Eligibility Requirements

-Financial assistance is available to Florida's governmental entities for projects within a basin management action plan, an alternative restoration plan adopted by final order or a rural area of opportunity under section 288.0656, F.S., which will individually or collectively reduce excess nutrient pollution:
+Financial assistance is available to Florida's governmental entities for projects that have an established total maximum daily load or are located within a basin management action plan area, a reasonable assurance plan area, an accepted alternative restoration plan area, or a rural area of opportunity under s.
+288.0656, which will individually or collectively reduce excess nutrient pollution:

 • To retrofit onsite sewage treatment and disposal systems (OSTDS) to upgrade such systems to enhanced nutrient-reducing onsite sewage treatment and disposal systems.

-• To construct, upgrade, or expand facilities to provide advanced waste treatment, as defined in section 403.086(4), F.S.
+• To upgrade, expand or construct facilities to provide advanced wastewater treatment, as defined in section 403.086(4), F.S.

 • To connect OSTDS to central sewer facilities.